honeycombio/honeycomb-kubernetes-agent/DESIGN.md

 # Design

-The Honeycomb agent is a monitoring tool that continuously observes the log files of an application (_e.g._, nginx, mysql, _etc_.), parses them, and sends them to the [Honeycomb server][1], which renders them in a dashboard.
+The Honeycomb agent is an observability tool that continuously observes the log files of an application (_e.g._, nginx, MySQL, _etc_.), parses them, and sends them to the [Honeycomb API][1].

 This document describes the core abstractions of the Honeycomb agent, and how to use it in your Kubernetes cluster.
 Specifically: